Franklin D. Roosevelt: Funeral and burial

-When Roosevelt returned to the United States from the Yalta Conference, everyone was shocked to see how old, thin and frail he looked.
-In his address to Congress he spoke while seated, an unprecedented concession to his physical incapacity.
-On March 29, 1945, Roosevelt departed for the Little White House in Warm Springs, Georgia, to rest before his anticipated appearance at the founding conference of the United Nations.

-In the afternoon of April 12, 1945, in Warm Springs, Georgia, while sitting for a portrait by Elizabeth Shoumatoff, Roosevelt said: "I have a terrific headache."
-He then slumped forward in his chair, unconscious, and was carried into his bedroom.
-The president's attending cardiologist, Howard Bruenn, diagnosed a massive intracerebral hemorrhage.
-At 3:35 p.m., Roosevelt died at the age of 63.

-Roosevelt's body was placed in a flag-draped coffin and loaded onto the Ferdinand Magellan presidential train for the trip back to Washington.
-Due to the U.S. still being in a state of war, a state funeral was deemed inappropriate and a smaller ceremony was opted for instead.
+On April 13, Roosevelt's body was placed in a flag-draped coffin and loaded onto the Ferdinand Magellan presidential railcar for the trip back to Washington.
+A state funeral was deemed inappropriate during wartime, so a smaller ceremony was undertaken.
 Despite this, thousands flocked to the route to pay their respects.

-Rather than lying in state at the United States Capitol as per tradition, Roosevelt's remains were placed in the White House East Room where, on April 14, a simple funeral service was held that was attended by his family, high government officials, and foreign ambassadors.
-Roosevelt was then transported by train from Washington to his birthplace at Hyde Park.
-On April 15 he was buried, per his wish, in the rose garden of his Springwood estate.
+Rather than lying in state at the Capitol as is tradition, Roosevelt's remains were placed in the White House's East Room, where a simple funeral service was held on April 14.
+His body was then transported by train transfers from Washington to his birthplace of Hyde Park, New York.
+On April 15, per his wishes, he was buried in the rose garden of his Springwood estate.

-His death was met with shock and grief across the world.
-Germany surrendered during the 30-day mourning period, but Harry Truman (who had succeeded Roosevelt as president) ordered flags to remain at half-staff; he also dedicated Victory in Europe Day and its celebrations to Roosevelt's memory.
-World War II ended with the signed surrender of Japan in September.
+Roosevelt's death was met with shock and grief across the world.
+Germany surrendered during the 30-day mourning period, but Truman as Roosevelt's successor ordered flags to remain at half-staff, in addition to dedicating Victory in Europe Day and its celebrations to Roosevelt's memory.
+World War II ended with the surrender of Japan in September.

-Roosevelt's declining physical health had been kept secret from the public, just as his wheelchair was kept a secret from the public.
+Roosevelt's declining physical health and use of a wheelchair had been kept secret from the public.
 Although he was allowed to work only four hours a day, the illusion of activity was kept up.
-In the scholarly book, The Dying President: Franklin D. Roosevelt, 1944–1945 by Robert Ferrell, the extent to which the president and his top aides went to keep the public in the dark about decline is explored, as well as the political and diplomatic problems that arose both from the illness and the secrecy.
-It argues that Roosevelt was too sick to have remained in office, and that his inability to work led to critical foreign-policy mistakes in 1944–1945, as well as a failure to prepare Vice President Harry S. Truman to take over.
-What little energy he had for presidential affairs he focused on building support for the new United Nations.
+Robert Ferrell's 1998 book The Dying President explores the extent to which Roosevelt and his top aides went to keep the public in the dark about his decline.
+Ferrell argues that Roosevelt was too sick to have remained in office, and that his inability to work led to critical foreign policy mistakes in 1944 and 1945, as well as a failure to prepare Truman for succeeding him.